Using Veterinary Rehab to Keep Older Pets Active and Healthy

 But getting up in years doesn’t mean we are doomed to a life of pain and weakness.
 The saying “use it or lose it” rings true, whether you have two legs or four.
-I recently received an email from a reader with an 11-year-old Akita who is experiencing weakness in her hind legs – a common affliction among older dogs.
-She has some arthritis in her knees, and her back legs shake when she stands or urinates.
+I recently received an email from a reader with an 11-year-old Akita experiencing weakness in her hind legs – a common affliction among older dogs.
+She has arthritis in her knees, and her back legs shake when she stands or urinates.

-I turned to my friend and colleague Dr. Evelyn Orenbuch, who is board-certified in veterinary sports medicine and rehabilitation.
+I turned to my friend and colleague Dr. Evelyn Orenbuch, board-certified in veterinary sports medicine and rehabilitation.
 She is the owner of Georgia Veterinary Rehabilitation, which recently joined BluePearl, and is a leader in the field of rehabilitation for aging and ailing pets.

 Also, it’s important for older pets to keep moving!
 While this Akita gets a good deal of exercise, that’s not always the case for aging pets.
 Old or obese pets may be reluctant to exercise on their own, and owners may be hesitant to force them.
 That starts a terrible downward spiral, Dr. Orenbuch says.